ssstl/MAX-Facial-Age-Estimator-Web-App/README.md

 The Facial Age Estimator endpoint must be available at `http://localhost:5000` for the web app to successfully start.

-PS: You can start another version of our Web-App, i.e., app_trackerV01.py, designed to adopt object tracking algorithm to reduce the latency.
+PS: You can also test on our different Web-App version, i.e., app_trackerV01.py, designed to adopt object tracking algorithm to reduce the latency.

 #### 4. Instructions for Docker (Optional)

 To run the web app with Docker the containers running the web server and the REST endpoint need to share the same